 ← Back to Projects

-Custom Audio SoC RISC-V
+Custom Audio SoC (RV32IM)

-SystemVerilog RISC-V ISA Verilator Bare-Metal ASM
+SystemVerilog RV32IM ISA Verilator Bare-Metal ASM

 Project Overview